 During the two years preceding the date of its opinion, J.P.
 Morgan and its affiliates had commercial and investment banking relationships with AMB and ProLogis, for which J.P.
 Morgan and its affiliates received customary compensation.
 J.P.
-Morgan's services for AMB have included: (1) acting as joint bookrunner for AMB's offerings of common stock in April 2010 and March 2009, respectively, and (3) acting as dealer manager for AMB's offering of certain of its outstanding debt securities in May 2009 and December 2009, respectively.
-Such services for ProLogis during such period have included: (1) acting as joint bookrunner for ProLogis' offering of common shares in October 2010, (2) acting as joint bookrunner for ProLogis' offering of common shares in May 2009 and December 2009, (3) acting as joint bookrunner for ProLogis' offering of common shares in May 2010, (3) acting as joint bookrunner for ProLogis' offering of debt securities in August 2009, (4) acting as solicitation agent for ProLogis' consent solicitation with respect to certain of its debt securities in September 2009, (5) acting as co-managing underwriter of ProLogis' offering of common shares in April 2009 and (6) acting as dealer manager for ProLogis' tender offer for certain of its outstanding debt securities in May 2009.
+Morgan's services for AMB have included: (1) acting as joint bookrunner for AMB's offerings of common stock in April 2010 and March 2009, respectively, (2) acting as joint bookrunner for AMB's offering of debt securities in August 2010 and November 2010, respectively, and (3) acting as dealer manager for AMB's tender offers for certain of its outstanding debt securities in May 2009 and December 2009, respectively.
+Such services for ProLogis during such period have included: (1) acting as joint bookrunner for ProLogis' offering of common shares in October 2010, (2) acting as joint bookrunner for ProLogis' offering of debt securities in August 2009, (4) acting as solicitation agent for ProLogis' consent solicitation with respect to certain of its debt securities in September 2009, (5) acting as co-managing underwriter of ProLogis' offering of common shares in April 2009 and (6) acting as dealer manager for ProLogis' tender offer for certain of its outstanding debt securities in May 2009.
 Subsequent to the delivery of J.P.
 Morgan's opinion, (1) J.P.
-Morgan was engaged to act as financial advisor to ProLogis in connection with ProLogis' acquisition of additional ordinary units of PEPR and ProLogis; tender offer for the outstanding PEPR ordinary units and convertible preferred units (as described under "Summary - Recent Developments"), for which J.P.
+Morgan was engaged to act as financial advisor to ProLogis in connection with ProLogis' acquisition of additional ordinary units of PEPR and ProLogis' tender offer for the outstanding PEPR ordinary units and convertible preferred units (as described under "Summary - Recent Developments"), for which J.P.
 Morgan will be paid a fee in an amount to be determined, and (2) J.P.
 Morgan Chase Bank, N.A., an affiliate of J.P.
 Morgan, entered into a new Senior Bridge Loan Agreement with ProLogis pursuant to which it is acting as lender to ProLogis in connection with such transactions.
 In addition, J.P.
 Morgan's commercial banking affiliate is an agent bank and a lender under certain outstanding credit facilities of AMB and one of its affiliates and a lender to ProLogis, for which it receives customary compensation or other financial benefits.
 In the ordinary course of their businesses, J.P.
 Morgan and its affiliates may actively trade the debt and equity securities of AMB or ProLogis for their own account or for the accounts of customers and, accordingly, they may at any time hold long or short positions in such securities.